 The Company's reporting currency is the Canadian dollar.
-Exploration activities in Peru are mainly incurred in U.S. dollars and Peruvian soles, and exploration and administrative activities in Canada are mainly incurred in Canadian dollars.
+Exploration activities in Peru are mainly incurred in US dollars and Peruvian soles, and exploration and administrative activities in Canada are mainly incurred in Canadian dollars.
 Exchange rate fluctuations in these currencies are beyond the Company's control and such fluctuations could have an adverse effect on the Company's exploration and development activities, financial condition, results of operations, business and prospects.

 From time to time, the Company may borrow funds, issue equity or incur expenditures that are denominated in a non-Canadian currency.
 In addition, in the event that Kaizen successfully develops an operating mine, the Company expects to sell some or all of its products to foreign markets.
-Metals are sold throughout the world, based principally on a U.S. dollar price, but as stated, certain of Kaizen's operating expenses are incurred in non-U.S. dollar currencies.
-The appreciation of the U.S. dollar or Peruvian sol against the Canadian dollar would increase the costs of operations, which could have a material adverse effect on Kaizen's business, financial condition, results of operations or prospects.
+Metals are sold throughout the world, based principally on a US dollar price, but as stated, certain of Kaizen's operating expenses are incurred in non-US dollar currencies.
+The appreciation of the US dollar or Peruvian sol against the Canadian dollar would increase the costs of operations, which could have an adverse effect on Kaizen's business, financial condition, results of operations and prospects.